 Michael has worked extensively as a script consultant and reader for all Australian government film funding bodies and for the New Zealand Film Commission.
 When he ran the Australian Film Commission Script Office in 1987-8, he was responsible for the entire script development budget.

 Michael has lectured at RMIT University (where he was a founding lecturer in the Advanced Diploma In Professional Screenwriting), La Trobe University, VCA Film School and AFTRS.
 He devised and taught courses in Adaptation, Script Analysis and Feature Film Writing.
 He has also lectured in New Zealand for the NZ Film Commission New Writers Scheme.
 He was a script advisor to the AFC SP*RK program in 2004 and 05.
+He is currently a Visiting Professor of Screenwriting at EICAR – the International Film School – Paris.

 He is a graduate of the Australian Film Television and Radio School.